labbsr0x/traefik-letsencrypt-mqtt/README.md

-# Traefik, Let's Encrypt, VerneMQ, Mosquitto connection over WebSocket Secure
+# Traefik, Let's Encrypt, VerneMQ and Mosquitto providing WebSocket Secure

 Project showing how to setup a TLS MQTT broker Websocket Secure (WSS) solution using Traefik, Let's Encrypt, VerneMQ and Mosquitto.